HarukaKinen/Camplified-go/README.md

-# Camplified (Deprecated)
+# Camplified-go (Deprecated)

-Camplified, an osu! leaderboard camping program but a simple implementation in Golang.
+Yet another osu! leaderboard camping program but a simple implementation in Golang.

 Currently the fastest osu!
 API v2 endless loop request in Synchronisation with native library implementation I've tried so far other than C.